Saturday, August 31, 2013

 Facts

-Between 1970-88 Hywel was married to Cathy McGowan, best known for presenting 1960s pop show Ready, Steady Go!.
-His brother was fellow actor Alun Lewis, while he was godfather to Crispian Mills (son of actress Hayley Mills and lead singer of the band Kula Shaker).
+Between 1970-88 Hywel was married to Cathy McGowan, best known as the presenter of the 1960s pop show Ready, Steady, Go!.
+His brother was fellow actor Alun Lewis (best known for playing Vic Windsor in Emmerdale), while he was godfather to Crispian Mills (son of actress Hayley Mills and lead singer of the band Kula Shaker).
 You can see Hywel in the music video for Bonnie Tyler's Loving You's a Dirty Job (But Somebody's Gotta Do It) (1986).
-In 2004 a newspaper article emerged which depicted Hywel as something of an unpleasant drunk, living in the seaside town of Deal in Kent (coincidentally, the same town that Carry On star Charles Hawtrey retired to in the 1980s, and also became known as an unpleasant drunk).
-Hywel retired from acting in 2007 due to ill-health.
+In 1986, Hywel sought rehab for alcoholism at The Priory.
+In 2004, a tabloid newspaper reported that Hywel was living in Deal, Kent, and had become known by locals as something of an unpleasant drunk, including "abusive, erratic behaviour".
+He had been banned from two pubs.
+Hywel retired from acting in 2007 due to being diagnosed with a heart condition.

 Career highlights